gabrielbazan/lycheepy/README.md

 }
 ```

-### Discovering Automaticly Published Products
+### Discovering Automatically Published Products

-You executed your chain, and want to access to the automaticly published products.
+You executed your chain, and want to access to the automatically published products.
 Whatever is your repository, products are published using a naming convention, so you can quickly access them:
 ```
 {Chain Identifier}:{Execution ID}:{Process Identifier}:{Output Identifier}
 ```

-In our case, the _GeoServer_ instance we use includes the [CSW Plugin](http://docs.geoserver.org/latest/en/user/services/csw/index.html), so all the rasters we publish on it will be automaticly added to the _CSW_ catalog, allowing us to use its _GetRecords_ operation to filter and retrieve the products metadata.
+In our case, the _GeoServer_ instance we use includes the [CSW Plugin](http://docs.geoserver.org/latest/en/user/services/csw/index.html), so all the rasters we publish on it will be automatically added to the _CSW_ catalog, allowing us to use its _GetRecords_ operation to filter and retrieve the products metadata.

 Making use of the naming convention, we can request different things:
  * All the products, just without using any filter.
  * All the products of a chain, using only the chain identifier.
  * All the products of a chain execution, using only the Execution ID.
  * All the products of a process, using only the process identifier.
- * All the products of a process within an specific chain, using the chain identifier, and the process identifier.
+ * All the products of a process within a specific chain, using the chain identifier, and the process identifier.
- * All the products produced by an specific output of an specific process, using the process identifier, and the output identifier.
+ * All the products produced by a specific output of an specific process, using the process identifier, and the output identifier.
- * All the published outputs of an specific process within an execution, using the Execution ID, and the process identifier.
+ * All the published outputs of a specific process within an execution, using the Execution ID, and the process identifier.
  * And so on.

 The _CSW_ catalog is available on the _{host}/repository/geoserver/csw_ URI.